jeffreylederer/BowlingLeagueApp/reacttype1.client/README.md

 - useEffect - used like a page load in Win Form application for actions when the page loads.
 - useState - used like a ViewState in Win Form application except changes to useState forces a refresh of the page
 - useNavigate - like a Win Form Redirect method.
+- useMutation and useQuery - This allowed me to call the web api server methods
+- useTable - This displays tables (with pagenation) on functions that list records

 ## Web Api Server